Switching to a high-performance, lightweight saddle is one of the easiest ways to upgrade to save weight and improve comfort.

 There aren't many performance saddles aimed at women.
 Saddle makers tend to go for width and padding when making women's saddles, which doesn't make for low weight.

 In a small field, this is an excellent saddle.
-It's available in a choice of widths including a properly narrow 130mm to suit your style of riding and just as importantly your sit bones too.
-It's a firm saddle, but very light.
+It's available in a choice of widths to suit your style of riding and just as importantly your sit bones too.
+It's very light thanks to its carbon fibre rails.
 In comparison with most female specific saddles, it's a pared down seat, ideally suited to aggressive road riding and racing.

 With the trademark BG cut-out, it's designed to relieve pressure where it's needed without sacrificing ride efficiency.
-Hollow titanium rails help keep the weight down, and at just 205g for the 143mm size that we tested, it's definitely one of the lightest women's saddles on the market.
+Hollow titanium rails help keep the weight down, and at just 192g for the 143mm size, it's definitely one of the lightest women's saddles on the market.
 The cushioning is placed exactly where you need it to support your sit bones, alleviating any discomfort or feeling of pressure.

 This saddle is at its most comfortable when riding in a stretched forward position, but still gives all-round day long comfort too.
 There was little feeling of loss of power, with the saddle remaining a background feature of the ride, rather than making its presence actively known.
 Given the choice of widths, this is a good option for any female road rider looking for a comfortable performance saddle.